GQCG-edu/bootcamp/training/README.md

 # Training

 In this training we will first focussing on acquiring high-level skills using freely available resources that run in your browser (Software as a Service).
 After you have obtained these skills, we will break free from the confines of this resources and transition to a much more powerful Platform as a Service.
-At the end of this training, you will be able run scientific simulations on highly powerful supercomputers.
+At the end of this training, you will be able to run scientific simulations on highly powerful supercomputers.

 ## Software as a Service